frans42/ceph-goodies/doc/ScrubTimeHistogram.md

 # Inspecting scrub time histograms

-Use the script [`pool-scrub-report`](../scripts/pool-scrub-report) to print a scrub-time histogram for a pool.
+Use the script [`pool-scrub-report`](../scripts/pool-scrub-report) (note: requires using [per-pool scrub settings](RecommendationsForScrub.md#why-use-pool-settings-for-scrub-instead-of-osd-settings) to function properly) to print a scrub-time histogram for a pool.
 Usage is as in

 ```
 pool-scrub-report MyPool